 How can you get in touch with Childline?

-Before Coronavirus, our counsellors would answer contacts throughout the night but since March almost half of our volunteers have been unable to do their shifts because they have had to stay at home to keep themselves and their families safe.
-Our counselling service is now open between 9am and midnight.
-During these times, you can talk to a counsellor on the phone or you can visit the Childline website and log on to our 1-2-1 chat to speak to a counsellor online.
-After midnight, you can still get support and advice on our website.
+Our counselling service is open 24 hours a day, 7 days a week.
+So you can talk to us any time but we might not be able to talk for as long when it’s after midnight.
+You can talk to a counsellor on the phone or you can visit the Childline website and log on to our 1-2-1 chat to speak to a counsellor online.
 Our message boards, which are available 24 hours a day, give you the chance to share your concerns and advice with each other.

 The Childline website is regularly updated and gives advice to help you deal with all kinds of concerns.
 For example, its Calm Zone suggests various drawing and writing activities, breathing exercises and videos to help with anxiety and worry.